European Cut Diamond

 Another probable, if ironic, reason for the renewed interest - as with other antique diamonds - is that many of the antique Old Europeans were recut in order to make modern brilliants (and turn a profit); hence they became scarce and more valuable (which in turn has diminished the practice of recutting them into brilliants!)
 Rarity of an item from a bygone time causes a mystique all of its own... and it's said that some cutters are now even beginning to fashion new diamonds this way.

-Antique diamonds should not be judged by the same criteria as modern brilliants, and it is to be expected that their proportions and brilliance will not be engineered to the same standards.
-It is also to be expected that they may have minor flaws or damage caused over prolonged periods of use.
+Antique diamonds should not be judged by the same criteria as modern brilliants, and it is to be expected that their proportions and brilliance will not be engineered to the same standards as a modern diamond.
+It is also to be expected that they have minor flaws or damage caused over prolonged periods of use and often how they were stored or handled over time.
 As with some other old diamonds they may have very thin girdles and can be prone to damage as a result.
-Remaining Old Europeans will most likely be found in antique jewelry and a large part of the market for the gems goes to replacing missing stones in antique / estate pieces.
+Remaining Old Europeans will most likely be found in antique jewelry and a large part of the market for the gems goes to replacing missing stones in antique/estate pieces.

 Above: European Cut Diamond (crown view)